Hammad-Infinity/Million-Times-Clock/README.md

 **WAYS TO USE :**

-1) Simply open the "clock.html" file in any modern browser
+1) Simply open the "clock.html" or "clock_with_wallpaper.html" file in any modern browser
 2) Use Webpage Wallpaper apps like :
  .)
 Hidamari, Komorebi or Hanabi,etc. For Linux
  .)
 Lively Wallpaper, Wallpaper Engine or AutoWall,etc For Windows

+**NOTE** : For "clock_with_wallpaper.html" the wallpaper must be named wallpaper.jpg by default and must be placed in same directory as the html file

 ############################################################